DogWeave

 Understand the science behind every hybrid you create on DogWeave.
 Learn how coat type, color, size, and health traits actually blend — explained simply and clearly.

 Every time you cross two breeds on DogWeave, real genetics are at work.
 Our AI doesn’t just guess — it follows the same biological rules that nature uses.
 Here’s everything you need to know about dog genetics, broken down into easy-to-understand basics.
+If you want a focused deep dive next, continue with Hybrid Vigor in Dogsand Purebred vs Mixed Breed Dogs.

 The Foundation: Chromosomes and Genes